gvlassis/ant/README.md

         pip install -r requirements.txt

 4) Prepare the dataset via `./src/data/make.py`.
 The dataset is first downloaded from Hugging Face, processed, and then saved as tensors in .pt files.
-If you are lazy, you can also directly [download](https://drive.google.com/drive/folders/1gje5UpFHehY-huibLdOKJWSTeSHRrSmU?usp=drive_link) the artifacts of the following command.
+If you are lazy 🦥, you can also directly [download](https://drive.google.com/drive/folders/1gje5UpFHehY-huibLdOKJWSTeSHRrSmU?usp=drive_link) the artifacts of the following command.

         python ./src/data/make.py --dataset climbmix10m

+5)